azl6/terraform/EXAM-NOTES.md

 Difference 0.11 and 0.12: “${var.instance_type}” → 0.11, var.instance_type → 0.12.
 In 0.11 it was more verbose.

 Github is not a supported backend in Terraform.

+With taint, the resource will be re-created on next terraform apply operation.